The Wave Wars Saga: What's the Difference Between Transverse and Longitudinal Waves?

 Now, let's shift gears to the longitudinal waves.
 Picture a Slinky toy being compressed and stretched repeatedly.
 In this type of wave, the particles move parallel to the direction of the wave.
 It's like a signal between members of the Sith, particles bumping into each other while the wave moves forward.

-Comparing Longitudinal and Transverse Waves:
+How are Longitudinal and Transverse Waves Different?

 Direction of Particle Motion: